zahidurtalukder/FedSRC/README.md

 >📋 Federated Learning (FL) has emerged as a prominent privacy- preserving decentralized paradigm for collaborative machine learning across many devices.
-However, FL suffers from per- formance degradation in the global model due to heterogene- ity in clients’ locally generated data.
+However, FL suffers from performance degradation in the global model due to heterogeneity in clients’ locally generated data.
 Some prior studies ad- dress this issue by limiting or even discarding certain clients’ contributions to the global model, resulting in unnecessary computation and communication for the discarded clients.